DarkBones/darkbones.dev/content/posts/rag-how-i-made-my-2nd-brain-talk-back/index.md

 ![RAG Webhook Overview](webhook-1.png)

 It contains only a couple of nodes.
-Here's the configuration for Supabase:
+Here's the configuration for **Supabase**:

 ![RAG Webhook Supabase](webhook-2.png)